deltaprojects/foreman_discovery_image_installer/README.md

 * add Udpcast support
 * add and test CentOS/RHEL/SuSE and more distros
 * make templates/examples and scripts more dynamic
+* set image.partition=auto or custom when baremetal and image.partition=no when virtual.

 ## Setup
 To use this it's recommended to have [The Foreman](https://theforeman.org/).